gontay/retail-erp-simulator/README.md

 # retail-erp-simulator
+This an auxillary project to a data pipeline project which is hosted on databricks.
-A simulation for operational systems to simulate transactions to an OLTP Database.
+This project simulates operational systems and generates transactions to an OLTP Database.

 ## Prequisites
-This simulator requires you have the following installed
+This simulator requires you have the following installed:
 - PostgreSQL
 - Python